-This report was prepared exclusively within the framework of the requirements established by article 540 of the consolidated text of the Corporate Enterprises Act and by Circular n°7/2015 dated December 22, 2015 of the Spanish National Securities Market Commission related to the description of the ICFR in the Annual Corporate Governance Report.
+This report has been issued exclusively within the framework of the requirements established in section 540 of the recast Corporate Enterprises Act and CNMV Circular no. 7/2015 of 22 December regarding description of the FRICS in Annual Corporate Governance Reports.